-Accommodations are intended to reduce or even eliminate the effects of a student's disability and/ or English language proficiency level and provide equitable access for students with disabilities or English Learners (ELs).
+Accommodations are intended to reduce or even eliminate the effects of a student's disability and/or English language proficiency level and provide equitable access for students with disabilities or English Learners (ELs).
 Accommodations do NOT reduce learning expectations.
-All accommodations for students with disabilities or ELs must be approved and documented in advance in an Individualized Education Program (IEP), 504 plan, or, if required, an EL plan.
+All accommodations for students with disabilities or ELs must be approved and documented in advance in an Individualized Education Program (IEP), Individual Service Plan (ISP - for private schools), 504 plan, or, if required, an EL plan.
 Responsibility for confirming the need and appropriateness of an accommodation rests with the school-based team involved with each student's instructional program.
 A master list of all students and their accommodations must be maintained by the school and/or district.